thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 ###Slide 10
-You can drill down all the way to the exact piece of puppet code responsible for generating the event, as is called out here by the highlight box.
+You can drill down all the way to the exact line of puppet code responsible for generating the event, as is called out here by the highlight box.

-If there ihad been a problem applying this class, the Event Inspector would tell you exactly which piece of code you need to fix.
-In this of a successful install, event inspector simply lets you confirm that PE is now managing NTP.
+If you have a problem applying this class, the Event Inspector will tell you exactly which line of code you need to fix.
+In this of a successful install, event inspector will simply confirm that Puppet Enterprise is now managing NTP.

-In the upper right corner of the detail pane is a link to a run a report which contains information about the puppet run that made the change, including logs and metrics about the run.
+To run a report which contains information about the puppet run that made the change, including logs and metrics about the run, click the link in the upper right corner of the detail pain.

-For more information about using the PE console event inspector, check out the event inspector docs.
+For more information about using the Puppet Enterprise console event inspector, check out the event inspector docs.

 ###Slide 11
-With Puppet Enterprise you can edit or add class parameters directly in the PE console without needing to edit the module code directly.
+You can edit or add class parameters in the PE console, largely eliminating the need to edit code directly in the module.

 The NTP module, by default, uses public NTP servers.
 But what if your infrastructure runs an internal pool of NTP servers?

-Changing the server parameter of the `ntp` class can be accomplished in only a few steps using the PE console.
+You can use the Puppet Enterprise console to change the server parameter of the `ntp` class in only a few steps.
 The servers field is highly visible and easility editable.

 Remember to use the event inspector to be sure the changes were correctly applied to your nodes!